DeskFlex

 • Labor and anti-discrimination laws

-Training employees is a crucial part of ensuring compliance.
+Training employees is a necessary part of maintaining compliance.
 Employees need to be aware of the company policies, ethical practices, and their responsibility in maintaining compliance.

 • Data protection and handling sensitive information